9582anupam/AXION-AI/README.md

 ### Chrome Extension
 Located in the `/filter` folder, our Chrome extension allows users to:
 - Generate assessments from any webpage or YouTube video without switching tabs
-- Summarize content and create quizzes with a single click
+- Summarize content and create Assessmentzes with a single click
 - Access their Axion-AI account and assessments directly from the browser
 - Save assessments for later use or share them instantly
 - Control assessment parameters (difficulty, question count, type) directly in the extension